 The role of East Sussex Healthcare NHS Trust is to provide the best possible healthcare service to patients, who come first in everything the organisation does.

-- More than 141,000 patients were treated in our Emergency Departments, Minor Injury Units and associated areas as emergency cases.
+- More than 142,000 patients were treated in our Emergency Departments, Minor Injury Units and associated areas for emergency care.

-- More than 4,100 babies were delivered by our midwives and obstetricians.
+- Almost 3,600 babies were delivered by our midwives and obstetricians.

-- More than 309,000 people attended outpatient clinics at one of our hospitals or outreach centres.
+- More than 396,000 people attended outpatient clinics at our hospitals or outreach centres.

-- Over 220,000 patients had contact with our district nurses.
+- Over 220,000 patients had contact with our community nurses.

-- More that 300,000 people had contact with our health visitors.
+- More than 250,000 people had contact with our health visitors.